aws-samples/open-on-demand-on-aws/README.md

 | Sydney (ap-southeast-2) | [![Launch](https://samdengler.github.io/cloudformation-launch-stack-button-svg/images/ap-southeast-2.svg)](https://ap-southeast-2.console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/create/review?stackName=open-ondemand&templateURL=https://aws-hpc-workshops.s3.amazonaws.com/openondemand.yml) |
 </details>

 Once deployed, you should be able to navigate to the URL you set up as a CloudFormation parameter and log into your Open OnDemand portal.
-You can use the username `Administrator` and retrieve the default password from Secrets Manager.
+You can use the username `Admin` and retrieve the default password from Secrets Manager.
 The correct secret can be identified in the output of the Open OnDemand CloudFormation template via the entry with the key `ADAdministratorSecretArn`.

 ### Deploying an integrated Parallel Cluster HPC Cluster